 - Kira Morrison: jazz/pop vocalist

 Nico owes much of his progress to those who mentored and taught him; in turn, he wants to give back.

 As a result, he’s been teaching musicians of all ages, instruments, skill levels, and genres for the past 5 years, at local music schools and in his home studio.
 His teaching emphasizes conversation, practical music theory/technique, and development of the student’s ear.
 The goal is a well-rounded, confident, and performance-ready musician with a growing appreciation for the artform.

 Nico received an Associates of Arts Degree in Guitar Performance from the Los Angeles College of Music; while studying under teachers like Brad Rabuchin (Ray Charles) and Russ Miller (Tina Turner), he served as an official school tutor for all guitar technique and theory levels, becoming a go-to resource among his peers for practice strategies and useful fundamentals.

-Nico is currently completing his Bachelor’s degree at Concordia University in Irvine, CA, where he is a member of the Americana Ensemble, the Commercial Music Ensemble, and the Monday chapel band.
+Nico is currently completing his Bachelor’s degree at Concordia University in Irvine, CA, where he is a member of the Americana Ensemble, the Commercial Music Ensemble, the Jazz Orchestra, the Men’s Chorus, and the Monday chapel band.
 He also joined the Wind Orchestra and Sinfonietta on Leonard Bernstein’s Slava! and selections of Mass for Bernstein’s 100th birthday.
-He serves as a departmental tutor for music subjects.
+He served as a departmental tutor for music subjects.